hhuang91/KaggleChallenge/readme.md

 $$DICE = \frac{2\sum pq +1}{\sum p^\mathbf 2 + \sum q^\mathbf 2 +1}$$

 DICE is more sentitive to small structures, while the BCE loss can be influenced more by the negative masks (although partially compensated by weighting).
-The combination of the two should yield more reliable segmentation results
+The combination of the two should yield more reliable segmentation results.

 ## Segmentation Network